Loc: No Go Island

 I found a letter from some nice folks on my kayak who came past my tent and boat, looked up my website and invited me for breakfast this morning.
 Very nice, thanks!
 But the late time they announced was unfortunately not matching my starting time and the tide time, very sorry…

 As soon as it was light, FOG was sinking down on the water and covered everything.
 Foulweather Bluff was aptly named!
-I staggered for about 10 km offshore on a straight line to the Pot Townsend Canal entrance, before I opted to rather hug the shore.
+I staggered for about 10 km offshore on a straight line to the Port Townsend Canal entrance, before I opted to hug the shore.
 One motorboat appearing almost silent out of nothing not too far away from me was enough!

 Across Port Townsend, the fog lifted at least so much I could also see the ferry just turning in, as I heard it honking the fog horn already long earlier.
 The fat bastard of a boat decided to take off when I had just fully passed, and honked once more, right into my ear…and once more!
-And I guessed I was still safe as the line of cars was still long and they were still loading…but those ones had probably to wait simply for the next ferry.
+And I guessed I was still safe as the line of cars was still long and they were still loading…but those ones had to wait simply for the next ferry.

 I hand railed again the coast between kelp and rocks, not able to see the top end of the cliffs.
 No inviting landing behind the point though, and I decided to paddle on in thickest fog, and once more against the current which was quite strong around McCurdy Point.
 No landing and camp spot here either.
 The fog finally lifted at 14.45 h, and here comes also stronger headwind…I was eventually able to camp in some friendly woman’s front yard, after asking nicely for permit, as I needed asylum and felt unable to carry on much further.
 Thanks!